mrdbourke/pytorch-deep-learning/docs/index.md

 ## Status

-Videos are done for 00, 01, 02.
+Videos are done for 00, 01, 02, 03, 04.

-Currently working on annotating chapters 03, 04, 05 with text/images.
+Currently working on chapter 05: going modular.

 Chapters 06, 07, 08 will come after.